 - An independent traveler can travel under this category.

-- One must retain records, like receipts and itineraries, and keep records of these for five years.
+- One must retain records, like receipts and itineraries, and keep them on hand for five years.

-Want help meeting the new Cuba travel requirements?
+Want help planning your trip and meeting the new Cuba travel requirements?
 Choose one of our Heroes to plan your trip from $25/day!

 I thought the new policy didn’t allow independent travel to Cuba?

 That’s only true for the People to People category.
-The other 11 categories, including Support for the Cuban People, are available to independent travel.
+The other 11 categories, including Support for the Cuban People, are available for independent travel.

 The goals of the new policy are to support the Cuban people and limit the benefits to the Cuban military.
-Both in the announcement and in ensuing documentation it is stated over and over again.
-Marco Rubio, who was the driver of this policy change, makes it very clear in his tweets following the announcement, even outlining how travelers can travel under the Support for the Cuban People category.
+Both in the announcement and in the released documentation it is stated over and over again.
+Marco Rubio, who was the driver of this policy change, makes it very clear, even outlining how travelers can travel under the Support for the Cuban People category.